Music of Uzbekistan: Western Classical music in Uzbekistan

 Uzbekistan has also produced many notable composers and performers in the European classical art music idiom, and is home to notable symphony orchestras, festivals, and contemporary music ensembles.
 The State Conservatory of Uzbekistan, based in Tashkent and founded in 1936, is the nation's leading higher education institution for the professional training of musicians.

 Contemporary music of Uzbekistan

 Many forms of popular music, including folk music, pop, and rock music, have particularly flourished in Uzbekistan since the early 1990s.
 Uzbek pop music is well developed, and enjoys mainstream success via pop music media and various radio stations.

-Many Uzbek singers such as Sevara Nazarkhan and Sogdiana Fedorinskaya, Rayhon Ganieva have achieved commercial success not only in Uzbekistan but also in other CIS countries such as Kazakhstan, Russia, and Tajikistan.
+Many Uzbek singers such as Sevara Nazarkhan, Sogdiana Fedorinskaya, and Rayhon Ganieva have achieved commercial success not only in Uzbekistan but also in other CIS countries such as Kazakhstan, Russia, and Tajikistan.

 Rock

 Currently rock music enjoys less popularity than pop music in Uzbekistan.

 An Uzbekistani metal band who has some degree of recognition is Night Wind, a folk metal group.
 Other Uzbekistani metal groups include Iced Warm, Salupa, Zindan, and Agoniya (Агония).